HW-PlayersPatch/Development/Build 8 Change List.md

 - Kushan Ion Cannon Frigates are now pronounced correctly as 'Cannon', previously they were being pronounced as 'Cannit'.
 - Minor: Expert Taiidan AI now harvests resources at the same rate as the other races. (it was 10% higher for some odd reason)
 - Minor: Improved compatibility for mods.
 (Created a playerspatch_util.lua file, separate from scar_util.lua)
+- Kushan/Taiidan accuracy reduction abilities are now painted orange in the tactical overlay